 * Click here for rating key

 HopScotch Restaurant Review: Energetic yet comfortable, HopScotch has all the decorative aspects one may expect from a downtown Fullerton joint: exposed brick, rustic wood and clever quotes on the wall.
 What sets it apart, though, is the absurdly massive, wall-length display of spirits behind the bar, which is highlighted by 125 types of whiskeys, bourbons and other brown liquors.
-While many people belly up for a tipple or a killer cocktail, plenty drop by to enjoy executive chef Cody Storts’ bold takes on contemporary cuisine.
-His streak for epicurean adventure is evident in starters like crispy pig ears and the dense, indulgent pork belly rillette starters (former executive chef Cody Storts has left the restaurant).
-Entrées display some Southern influence --- think duck served with homemade dumplings or the fried chicken accompanied by a Dijon honey-tarragon potato salad.
+While many people belly up for a tipple or a killer cocktail, plenty drop by to enjoy the contemporary cuisine.
+The menu features rather adventurous items, like crispy pig ears and pork belly rillette starters (former executive chef Cody Storts has left the restaurant).
+Entrées display some Southern influence --- think duck served with homemade dumplings or fried chicken accompanied by a Dijon honey-tarragon potato salad.
 Game items like the tender venison osso buco are also well executed.
 Desserts are highlighted by the share-worthy dark chocolate pot de crème.
 Burgers and sandwiches such as the Korean-fused Cuban sandwich featuring smoked duck and kimchi dominate the lunch menu, and weekend crowds stop by to partake of the solid brunch dishes.